kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

    non-AdminAccess allocation walks the chosen device's `consumesCounters` and adds to `consumed`. `available` is `capacity − consumed`.
-5. **`shareableDevices[]`** is emitted when the pool has any device with `allowMultipleAllocations=true`.
-Each entry's `consumed` is the sum of `result.consumedCapacity` across non-AdminAccess allocations on that device; `allocations` is the number of such claims.
-Entries are emitted only for devices that have at least one non-AdminAccess allocation — devices with zero claims are omitted to keep the response compact.
+5. **`shareableSummary`** is emitted when the pool has any device with `allowMultipleAllocations=true`.
+The controller scans all shareable devices in the pool and produces three fields:
+   `fullyAvailable` (devices with zero non-AdminAccess claims), `partiallyConsumed` (devices with at least one non-AdminAccess claim), and `capacity[]` — a per-capacity-key aggregate where each entry sums `Device.Capacity[name].Value` over devices carrying the key (`total`) and `DeviceRequestAllocationResult.ConsumedCapacity[name]` over non-AdminAccess allocations on those devices (`consumed`), with `available = total − consumed` clamped at zero.
+A per-device array would scale to hundreds of entries on large pools; the aggregate gives the operator-relevant signal far more compactly.
+   Heterogeneous-schema pools are handled by the rule "devices that do not carry a given key contribute nothing to that key's total" — the aggregate stays correct rather than reporting zeros that would misrepresent capacity.

 `availableDevices` keeps its existing definition (`totalDevices − allocatedDevices − unavailableDevices`).
 On plain